MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/how-to-create-a-new-result-type.md

 description: "Summary: Learn how to create a new result type in SharePoint Server."
 ---

-# How to create a new result type in SharePoint Server
+# How to create a new result type for classic search in SharePoint Server

  **Summary:** Learn how to create a new result type in SharePoint Server.